Search and destroy: Malayan Emergency

-Vietnam
+Vietnam War

 Search and destroy became an offensive tool that was crucial to General William Westmoreland's second phase during the Vietnam War.
 In his three-phase strategy, the first was to tie down the Viet Cong, the second phase was to resume the offensive and destroy the enemy, and the third phase was to restore the area under South Vietnamese government control.
 Most "Zippo" missions (so named for the Zippo lighters used to set fire to villages believed to be aligned with the Viet Cong) were assigned to the second phase around 1966 and 1967, along with clear-and-secure operations.
 Search-and-destroy missions entailed sending out platoons, companies, or larger detachments of US troops from a fortified position to locate and destroy communist units in the countryside.
 These missions most commonly involved hiking out into the "boonies" and setting an ambush in the brush, near a suspected Viet Cong trail.
 The ambush typically involved the use of fixed Claymore antipersonnel mines, crossing lines of small arms fire, mortar support, and possibly additional artillery support called in via radio from a nearby fire support base.

 In February 1967, some of the largest Zippo missions were conducted in the Iron Triangle, between Saigon and Routes 13 and 25.
 The area had a mass centre of Viet Cong logistics and headquarters, with some of the most high-ranking NLF officials stationed there.
 The offensive began with Operation Junction City, where the American units assigned had destroyed hundreds of tons of rice, killed 720 guerrillas, and captured 213 prisoners.
 However, the number of defenders in the Iron Triangle area was thought to be over 10,000.
 The offensive failed to destroy the NLF's headquarters or to capture any high-ranking officers and so it had little effect toward Hanoi's plan.
 Both search-and-destroy and clear-and-hold missions stretched into the third phase, which began in 1968.
-The number of missions mounted, especially after the US was hit by General Võ Nguyên Giáp's Tet offensive in 1968.
+The number of missions mounted, especially after the US was hit by General Võ Nguyên Giáp's Tet Offensive in 1968.
 As the war grew more aggressive, so did the missions, and search-and-destroy and clear-and-secure operations became merged.